Worldwide Webcams

 Calgary (/ˈkælɡriː/ KAL-gree) is the largest city in the Canadian province of Alberta.
 It is the largest metro area within the three prairie provinces.
 As of 2021, the city proper had a population of 1,306,784 and a metropolitan population of 1,481,806, making it the third-largest city and fifth-largest metropolitan area in Canada.
 Calgary is situated at the confluence of the Bow River and the Elbow River in the southwest of the province, in the area between the Rocky Mountain Foothills and the Canadian Prairies, about 80 km (50 mi) east of the front ranges of the Canadian Rockies, roughly 299 km (186 mi) south of the provincial capital of Edmonton and approximately 240 km (150 mi) north of the Canada–United States border.

 Winters are cold in Calgary, as the air temperature drops to or below −20°C (−4°F) on average, but temps are also frequently broken up by warm, dry chinook winds that blow into Alberta over the mountains.
 These winds can raise the winter temperature by 20°C (36°F) in just a very short timespare.
 In summer, daytime temperatures range from 10 to 25°C (50 to 77°F) and exceed 30°C (86°F) an average of 5.1 days in June, July, and August, and occasionally as late as September or as early as May, and in winter drop below or at −30°C (−22°F) on 3.7 days of the year.
-Precip wise, the city receives an average of 418.8 mm (16.49 in) of precipitation annually, with 326.4 mm (12.85 in) of that occurring in the form of rain, and 128.8 cm (50.7 in) as snow.
+Precip wise, the city receives an average of 418.8 millimeters (16.49 inches) of precipitation annually, with 326.4 mm (12.85 in) of that occurring in the form of rain, and 128.8 centimeter (50.7 inch) as snow.
 The most rainfall occurs in June and the most snowfall in March.
 Calgary has also recorded snow every month of the year.
-It last snowed in July on July 15, 1999.

 View of Three Sisters, Alberta, Canada